NadaAzzzam/front-end-interview-questions/README.md

     -Inheritance in JavaScript works through something called prototypes and this form of inheritance is often called prototypal inheritance

+## 25. what is virtual dom?

+## 26. what is seo?

+## 26. what is premtives and none premtives?

+## 27. ts vs js function overloading?

+## 28. difference get vs post ?

+## 29. solid & solid in js frame works?

+## 30. set vs array in js?

+## 31.
+import './files'
+import x from './files'
+import {x} './files'

+## 32. abstract class vs interface?

 ## **Angular Questions**

 ## 1. what is Directives?